freeradical13/freeradical13.github.io/index.md

 ## Carbohydrates

 [Carbohydrates][] (or saccharides) are molecules made of Carbon, Hydrogen, and Oxygen.
-Carbohydrates may also be called sugars (sacchar is Greek for sugar) although there is also a non-biochemistry term of table sugar which refers to [Sucrose][], a particular type of carbohydrate, which will not be used here.
+Carbohydrates may also be called sugars (sacchar is Greek for sugar) although there is also a non-biochemistry term of table sugar which refers to [Sucrose][], a particular type of carbohydrate, which is different from the more general biochemistry term.
 Carbohydrates/Saccharides/Sugars have the suffix [-ose][sugar suffix].
 There are four different categories of carbohydrates:

-1. [Monosaccharides][]: Also called simple sugars.
+1. [Monosaccharides][]: Also called simple sugarsff.
 1. [Disaccharides][]: Also called sugars.
 1. [Oligosaccharides][]
 1. [Polysaccharides][]